 Most banks such as ICICI, SBI, BOI, Axis, HDFC and many more report U.S. Account Holders to the IRS.

-FATCA Compliance India
+Examples of FATCA Compliance India

 In order to properly evaluate your reporting requirements, it is important that you understand what investments are reportable: